Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Introduction

-Section \ref{5} is devoted to the proof of Theorem \ref{Thm1}.
-As an initial application of the para-linearization formula, we state the following local well-posedness theorem for (\ref{EQ}): \begin{theorem} Fix $s>3$.
-Suppose the initial data for the system (\ref{EQ}) satisfies $(\zeta(0),\phi(0))\in H^{s+0.5}\times H^s$, with $|\zeta(0)|_{C^1}$ sufficiently small.
+Proof of Theorem \ref{Thm2} occupies Section \ref{7}.
+An initial application of Theorem \ref{Thm2} is the following local well-posedness theorem for (\ref{EQ}): \begin{theorem} Fix $s>3$.
+Suppose the initial data for the system (\ref{EQ}) satisfies $(\zeta(0),\phi(0))\in H^{s+0.5}\times H^s$, sufficiently small in norm.
 Then there is a time interval $[0,T]$, on which the Cauchy problem of (\ref{EQ}) admits a unique solution

-\end{theorem} Theorem \ref{Thm2} is proved by symmtrizing (\ref{EQ}) as a quasi-linear dispersive para-differential equation of order $3/2$.
-The details are provided in Section \ref{6}.
-It shares the same regime of regularity as the main result in \cite{ABZ2011} does for nearly horizontal water waves, an is obviously better than that in \cite{BeGu1998}, requiring $(\zeta,\phi)\in H^{5.5}\times H^{5}$; or that in \cite{CoSh2007}, requiring $(\zeta,\phi)\in H^{6.5}\times H^{5.5}$; or that in \cite{ShZe2008}, requiring $(\zeta,\phi)\in H^7\times H^6$.
-However, this should not be surprising, as the results in \cite{ShZe2008} and \cite{CoSh2007} apply to \emph{general} motion of perfect fluid, without assuming irrotationality, while the argument in \cite{BeGu1998} is essentially of Nash-Moser type.
-On the other hand, Strichartz estimates for gravity-capillary water waves in the Euclidean setting optimizes its local existence theory, as shown in, for example, \cite{CHS2010}, \cite{ABZ2011}, \cite{dPNg2015} and \cite{Ngu2018}.
-It does not seem impossible to improve the regime of regularity for the spherical system (\ref{EQ}) in an analogous way, if the dispersive nature is taken into account.
-This is essentially the direction proposed by the author in \cite{Shao2022} concerning the behaviour of (\ref{EQ}) at linear level.
+\end{theorem} Proof of Theorem \ref{Thm3} is only sketched in Section \ref{8}, as the key computations for this are quite parallel to the counterparts in \cite{ABZ2011}; we confine ourselves elaborating what is different.
+Theorem \ref{Thm3} shares the same regime of regularity as the main result in \cite{ABZ2011} does for nearly horizontal water waves.
+The requirement on regularity is obviously milder than that in \cite{BeGu1998}, which is $(\zeta,\phi)\in H^{5.5}\times H^{5}$; or that in \cite{CoSh2007}, which is $(\zeta,\phi)\in H^{6.5}\times H^{6}$; or that in \cite{ShZe2008}, which is $(\zeta,\phi)\in H^7\times H^{6.5}$.
+However, this should not be surprising, as the results in \cite{ShZe2008} and \cite{CoSh2007} apply to \emph{general} motion of perfect fluid, without assuming irrotationality, while the argument in \cite{BeGu1998} deals with ODE on graded spaces so that some information will certainly be lost.

-Let us briefly describe previous attempts towards para-differential calculus on curved manifolds.
-In \cite{KR2006}, Klainerman and Rodnianski extended the Littlewood-Paley theory to compact surfaces via smooth cut-off of the Laplacian spectrum.
-In \cite{Delort2015}, Delort introduced a para-differential calculus on general compact Riemann manifold characterized by commutators.
-In \cite{BGdP2021}, Bonthonneau, Guillarmou and de Poyferr{\'e} developed a para-differential calculus for any smooth manifold via local coordinate chart.
-The construction in \cite{KR2006}, although defined intrisically, provides essentially only a \emph{para-product}.
-Both constructions in \cite{Delort2015} and \cite{BGdP2021} result in \emph{calculus involving principal symbol alone}, similar to H\"{o}rmander calculus on curved manifolds.
-Furthermore, much of the spectral information related to dispersive properties become implicit under the frameworks of the latter two.
-To summarize, none of the approaches mentioned above could be sufficient for the delicate analysis needed for capillary water waves problems.